Family of BBC's Savile offers sympathy to abuse victims

 However, Vatican spokesman Federico Lombardi said there was no way to revoke a knighthood posthumously since there is no permanent list of people who have received it in the past.

-"The honour dies with the individual," he said.
+"The honor dies with the individual," he said.
 "It's not possible to strike a deceased person off a list that does not exist," Lombardi said.

-He added that the Vatican was "deeply saddened that a person who has been stained by such acts could in his lifetime have been proposed for an honour by the Holy See".
+He added that the Vatican was "deeply saddened that a person who has been stained by such acts could in his lifetime have been proposed for an honor by the Holy See".

 The Catholic Church has been hit by child abuse scandals in Europe and the United States in recent years, forcing it to pay hundreds of millions of dollars in compensation worldwide.
 The scandals have damaged its status as a moral arbiter.